 The inputs are multiple, and the one we are immediately concerned with here is the lodging of a psychedelic chemical on some of the brain's neuro-receptors.
 A very simple, sublunary and repeatable event that has really nothing about it that would differentiate one dose or one psychedelic experience from another.
-But other inputs will do fine as well, at least sometimes: meditation, sensory deprivation, religious techniques, breathing exercises, CO2 inhalation, extreme sport... the list of things is long that have been reported to bring about the outputs of the black box such as items in Masters & Houston's long list above.
+But other inputs will do fine as well, at least sometimes: meditation, sensory deprivation, religious techniques, breathing exercises, CO2 inhalation, extreme sport...
+The list of things is long that have been reported to bring about the outputs of the black box such as items in Masters & Houston's long list above.
 Outputs such as religious ecstasy or cosmic consciousness or whatever you want to call it can even happen spontaneously, with apparently no input to the black box!

 Now the question of course becomes, what the deuce is inside that black box?
 How can so many apparently diverse inputs produce an even greater abundance of outputs and who or what is doing the choosing inside the box?
-It might seem that the hidden circuits inside the box must be enormously complex, but I believe it is a single, readily-defined operation, perhaps some cognitive process or event, that when spurred by a drug or meditation, or other input, can reliably and without prejudice as to the spurring agent, then be the first event in a causal chain leading a person to undergo a psychedelic experience that may feature any of the characteristics formerly thought of as effects.
-The reader may have to reflect on this for awhile, to finally see that there surely is a "something" in the black box that is the same something that is spurred, invigorated, amplified by an input, and it is the same something in all cases that then permits/incites/encourages the person to "do" a psychedelic experience.
+It might seem that the hidden circuits inside the box must be enormously complex, but I believe it is a single, readily-defined operation, perhaps some cognitive process or event, that when spurred by a drug or meditation, or other input, can reliably and without prejudice as to the spurring agent, then be the first event in a causal chain leading a person to undergo a psychedelic experience that may feature any of the characteristics formerly thought of as drug effects.
+The reader may have to reflect on this for awhile, to finally see that there surely is a "something" in the black box that is the same something that is spurred, invigorated, amplified by any of a number of inputs, and it is the same something that in all cases diverse then permits/incites/encourages the person to "do" a psychedelic experience.
 Otherwise, cause and effect have no meaning when we look at the overall picture.
 (A "cause" that does this, or maybe that, or none of the above sometimes, but not always, or maybe is not even necessary...)
+Lest someone accuse me here of flogging a dead horse, for "we all know that it remains difficult to understand psychedelic experience," it is far more than mere difficulty!